 Prior to the current Greater Sydney Region Plan - A Metropolis of Three Cities, there was no coordinated city-wide approach to managing industrial and urban services lands.

 The Greater Sydney Commission is undertaking a review of the Industrial and Urban Services Lands Retain and Manage policy under the Greater Sydney Region Plan.
-The policy applies to industrial areas in Greater Sydney that should be safeguarded from competing land use pressures.
+The policy applies to 159 industrial areas in Greater Sydney to safeguard them from competing land use pressures.

 This review responds to Recommendation 7.5 of the NSW Productivity Commission's 2021 White Paper: